Long-Lived Connections

 Request/response fails loudly: 502, timeout, retry, done.
 Long-lived stuff fails sideways.

 Half-open TCP after a network partition is the classic.
 One side thinks the connection is fine because it hasn’t tried to write yet.
-The honest fix is usually “send something or use a heartbeat.”
-I learned that the hard way in lab setups.
+The other side’s socket is gone — process restarted, NAT entry expired, firewall rule changed.
+When the first side finally writes, it gets a RST.
+Until then, both sides are in a locally-consistent but globally-incoherent state.

 Sticky sessions plus long-lived connections plus Kubernetes rollouts is another favorite.
 User pinned to pod A. Pod A terminates.
 Client reconnects, maybe to pod B with empty in-memory state.
 Works great in staging with one replica.